 OPTION 1: BARBELL HIP THRUST

-Exercise Notes: Work backward in a 25-10-5-5 rep sequencing.
-Starting position is lying with your upper body and feet flat on the floor, knees bent at a 90degree angle, and head resting on a box, with the barbell resting on your pelvis near your hip flexors.
-Push your hips up, initiating the movement with the glutes and then squeeze through the hamstrings.
-This is essentially a weighted glute bridges movement that goes a long way to help you build bigger muscles in the entire posterior chain.
-Rest 2-3 minutes between sets.
+1. Work backward in a 25-10-5-5 rep sequencing.
+Starting position is lying with your upper body and feet flat on the floor, knees bent at a 90degree angle, and head resting on a box, with the heavy barbell resting on your pelvis near your hip flexors.

 OPTION 2: The Glute Ham Raise is ideal if you are looking to get more active engagement of the hamstrings through their concentric range of motion.
 The Glute-Ham Raise contributes active engagement in areas that the Hip Thrust only challenges isometrically.

-Not everyone has access to the glute-ham raise machine, which takes this exercise off the table right off the bat.
+Not everyone has access to the glute-ham raise machine, which takes this alternative exercise off the table right off the bat.
 But if you do have it, I’m going to explain why it provides some additional benefits.

 OPTION 2: GLUTE HAM RAISE

-Exercise Notes: If you choose the Glute-Ham Raise for this training session you would still use the same 25-10-5-5 rep scheme, but you’d have to load yourself appropriately.
+1. If you choose the Glute-Ham Raise for this training session you would still use the same 25-10-5-5 rep scheme, but you’d have to load yourself appropriately.
 To do that you may have to use an assisted version, using your hands to creep yourself up during the first portion of this exercise.
-You may also want to include some weight held across your chest to allow you to fail in those heavier ranges.
-Rest 2-3 minutes during sets.

 In the Glute-Ham Raise you’re going to feel it much more directly in your hamstrings.
 However, you will also feel this in your glutes if you squeeze your cheeks together as hard as possible on the initiation of the movement back to the top.

-While I do prefer a Barbell Hip Thrust if you’re doing a legs workout to build strength, don’t overlook the value of the Glute-Ham Raise, especially for athletes looking to get stronger glutes and hamstrings.
+While I do prefer a Barbell Hip Thrust if you’re doing a workout to build leg strength, don’t overlook the value of the Glute-Ham Raise, especially for athletes looking to get stronger glutes and hamstrings.

 3A.)
 SINGLE LEG TRAINING